Skip to content

 Understanding the genetic basis of misophonia has practical implications:

-• It validates the condition for skeptical healthcare providers and family members
+• It gives skeptical healthcare providers and family members another reason to take the condition seriously

-• It opens pathways for targeted pharmacological research
+• It may open pathways for more targeted biological research

-• It may eventually allow for early identification in at-risk children
+• It may eventually help with early identification in at-risk children

 If this helped, share it with someone who needs it.